indeedion/TGPT/README.md

       sudo cp tgpt /usr/bin/
       ```
       This file contains all code in one file for easier usage.
-      Now you can use it from any where like this
+      Now you can use it from anywhere like this
       ```bash
       tgpt --chat
       ```